datoviz/datoviz/docs/user/canvas.md

     vky_screenshot(canvas, "screenshot.png");
     ```

+!!! bug
+    Currently, the screenshot will fail if the event loop is not running.
+A screenshot cannot be done during the very first frame of the event loop, it needs to wait for the second frame.

 Alternatively, if the environment variable `VKY_AUTO_SCREENSHOT=screenshot.png` is set, a screenshot will be done after the first frame and the canvas will close immediately afterwards.
 This is useful when one needs to non-interactively run a Visky executable and automatically save a screenshot.